glenpiper/glenwrites/2019_APA_Alcantar_DRAFT.md

 *Weight: 9%

-Selected: 3
+Selected: 4

 *Comments:
-Mike's job knowledge of, and familiarity with, the requirements of a Tech II is steadily increasing.
-Through no fault of his own, owing to a vacancy in the Service Desk for the majority of the past year, Mike wasn't able to truly transition from the operational duties of a Tech I to those of a Tech II until January.
-This slowed his assimilation of Tech II skills, albeit for the greater good.
-That said, in the past three months, Mike has made great strides in developing his new skill set and responsibilities.
+As anticipated, Mike has clearly improved and developed the skills necessary for success as a Tech II.
+His transition from a Tech I is complete, and he has made admirable strides in achieving the necessary balance between calls/tickets and the other tasks required.

 **7. ORGANIZATION AND USE OF TIME: